 - If you feel very full or bloated straight after eating, you may benefit from a digestive enzyme.
 As we get older, we produce less of these and some people feel a huge benefit from taking these at the start of meals, especially larger meals

 - Some IBS patients benefit from following a Low FODMAP diet.
 This removes the fermentable carbohydrates (Fermentable Oligosaccharides, Disaccharides, Monosaccharides and Polyols) that feed bacteria and can trigger symptoms.
 However, it is restrictive (no wheat, dairy, pulses, sugar, restricted fruit and veg including onions and garlic) .
-These foods are needed longer term to feed beneficial bacteria essential for gut health, so it should only be followed for a month or two
+These foods are needed longer term to feed beneficial bacteria essential for gut health, so it should only be followed for a month or two at most.

 Sample low Fodmap menu plan